google/vim-searchindex/README.md

 ## Installation

+Note: This behavior is now supported natively in Vim 8.1.1270 and Neovim 0.4.0.
+Prefer updating your editor if possible instead of using this plugin.

 If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and then simply copy and paste: